Your Tier 4 Visa Application

 Conversely, if your new course of study starts more than 28 days after your existing visa expires, you must leave the UK and apply from your home country.

 There is no charge for issuing you with a CAS.

-Please note that there is a fee set by the UK government in order to issue your visa – this is currently £348.
-In addition, you need to pay an immigration health surcharge, which allows you access to the UK’s National Health Service (NHS) and is currently set at £150 per year.
+Please note that there is a fee set by the UK government in order to issue your visa – this is currently £348 if you apply for your visa outside the UK.
+In addition, you need to pay an immigration health surcharge, which allows you access to the UK’s National Health Service (NHS) and is currently set at £300 per year.

 Do I need to submit an original CAS with my application?

 No, you do not need to submit the original CAS document with your visa application.
 You only need to provide UKVI with the CAS number that we have issued for you.
 This will allow them to view the information we have recorded confirming we have accepted you onto your course.
 We will provide you with the details of what is on your CAS statement so that you know which documents you need to provide with your visa application, but this is only for your reference.

 What are the start and end dates of my programme?

 These will be stated on your CAS.
 If you have any queries about your course dates, please contact us.